 - 1. Retrieve the patron's record. - 2.
-Select Other -→ Acquisition Requests.
-This takes you to the Requests Screen. - 3.
-The Requests Screen will show any other requests that this patron has made.
+Select Other -→ Acquisition Patron Requests.
+This takes you to the Aquisition Patron Requests Screen.
+CTRL+click or scrollwheel click to open this in a new browser tab. - 3.
+The Acquisition Patron Requests Screen will show any other requests that this patron has made.
 You may sort the requests by clicking on the column headers. - 4.
+To show canceled requests, click the Show Canceled Requests checkbox. - 5.
 To add the request, click the Create Request button.